mmckechney/SqlBuildManager/docs/change_notes.md

 # SQL Build Manager Change Notes

+### Version 11.3.1

+- *UPDATED:* Changes tp the deployment templates and PowerShell files to be more friendly with Azure DevOps release pipelines
+- *FIXED:* sbm batch run regression introduced with new query option

 ### Version 11.3.0

-- **NOTE:** **The old style commandline (leveraging the /Action=verb flag etc.) will be deprecated soon!**
+- **NOTE:** **The old style command line (leveraging the /Action=verb flag etc.) will be deprecated soon!**
 - *ADDED:* New querying across databases from command line for threaded and batch [sbm batch query] and [sbm threaded query].
 Brings the exsting UI feature (Action-> Configure Multi server/Database run-> Reports -> Adhoc Query Execution) to command line
 - *UPDATED:* Running a threaded update is now performed via [sbm threaded run] (vs just [sbm threaded]}, now that there is also a query option for threaded runs

 ### Version 11.2.0

 - *ADDED:* The Batch processors now work on Linux worker nodes!
 - *UPDATED:* New batch command option to support Linux: --os [Windows,Linux].
-Note also that the --batchpoolname option now has important relevence for Batch accounts that have both Linux and Windows pools
+Note also that the --batchpoolname option now has important relevance for Batch accounts that have both Linux and Windows pools
-- *UPDATED:* The Azure setup scripts (see /doc/localbuild) now also include setting up a Linux pool and the creation of settings files and application package zips for both environments
+- *UPDATED:* The Azure setup scripts (see /doc/setup_azure_environment) now also include setting up a Linux pool and the creation of settings files and application package zips for both environments

 ### Version 11.1.0